 (1) Average Daily Flows are calculated based on the monthly pump run-times and the rated capacity of the pumps as supplied by the pump manufacturers.
-Peaking Factor of 4.0 was assumed.

 3.1.4 Existing Operating Conditions

 A. Condition of Wastewater Facilities

 Preventative maintenance activities are routinely performed by the MATW staff to optimize the operation of the system and to minimize the occurrence of blockages.
 The pump stations throughout the Westfall Township service area are visited regularly to monitor the operation of these facilities and to maintain the equipment in good condition.